Letters from Iwo Jima: Home media

 Letters from Iwo Jima was released on DVD by Warner Home Video on May 22, 2007.
 It was also released on HD DVD and Blu-ray Disc.
 Furthermore, it was made available for instant viewing with Netflix's "Watch Instantly" feature where available.
 The film was re-released in 2010 as part of Clint Eastwood's tribute collection Clint Eastwood: 35 Films 35 Years at Warner Bros.

 The Two-Disc Special Collector's Edition DVD is also available in a Five-Disc Commemorative Set, which also includes the Two-Disc Special Collector's Edition of Flags of Our Fathers and a bonus fifth disc containing History Channel's "Heroes of Iwo Jima" documentary and To the Shores of Iwo Jima, a documentary produced by the U.S. Navy and Marine Corps.

-The English dubbed version DVD was released on June 1, 2010.
+The English-dubbed version of DVD was released on June 1, 2010.
 This version was first aired on cable channel AMC on April 26, 2008.